Orchestra Wives Parent Guide

 Otherwise, the film is a great opportunity to introduce a new generation to this significant period in musical history.
 Watching this band’s energy is thrilling, and this movie represents one of the few moments in which we can still enjoy watching the great Glenn Miller and his Orchestra.Theatrical release October 31, 2005.
 Updated March 18, 2009

-Orchestra Wives is rated Not Rated
+Why is Orchestra Wives rated Not Rated?
+Orchestra Wives is rated Not Rated by the MPAA

 Made long before movie ratings, this film shows characters smoking in nearly every scene (amazing they still had the lung capacity to blow those horns!).
 Male chauvinistic attitudes are also prominent, with men referring to women in derogatory terms and hunting analogies.
 During a tussle a few women begin slapping each other, and very mild sexual references are inferred when an unmarried man and woman discuss what they did during their last date.
 Finally, one character uses an expletive that could be interpreted as a term of Christian deity.

 Orchestra Wives Parents' Guide

 This film is a great discussion opener regarding popular music.
 Glenn Miller was as popular with young people during his day as major rock and hip-hop artists are today.
 How have music and presentation styles changed?
 What things are similar?

 Men in this film are often condescending toward women, and make remarks inferring you hunt down a woman and keep her as your trophy.
 Do all of the male characters in this movie act this way?
 Even though these portrayals appear outdated and even perhaps offensive by modern standards, have such attitudes really disappeared?
 In what forms do we see women presented as “trophies” in today’s popular culture?